-Testimony may also be given in the same vein outside of the church service.
-It is the opportunity a person takes to tell of or demonstrate to others a relationship with Jesus Christ, that Jesus lives in his or her heart, of the joy found in serving Him, and that others can have it too.
+Testimony may also be given outside of a church service.
+It is the opportunity a person takes to tell or demonstrate to others his/her relationship with Jesus Christ, of Jesus living in his or her heart, of the joy found in serving Him, and to tell others that they can have this too.